spryker/spryker-shop-core/Bundles/ErrorPage/src/SprykerShop/Yves/ErrorPage/Theme/default/error403/DEPRECATED.md

-This component is deprecated.
+This template is deprecated.
 Use view "error403" instead.